 Santo Tomas Caves

 The Santo Tomas Caves in Vinalés are the largest in Cuba and an easy half day tour from Vinales town.
-For 22cucs you will be taken to the caves in a “collectivo” taxi, (from a meeting point in town) taken on a guided tour of the caves, then brought back to Vinales town centre.
+You can normally book through your casa particular host or in town at the government run tourist office.
+For around 30 cucs you will be taken to the caves in a “collectivo” taxi, (from a meeting point in town) taken on a guided tour of the caves, then brought back to Vinales town centre.

 Cavernous rooms, lakes and frogs!